KevinCramer/instapy_code/README.md

 and accounts that are not within the correct niche.

 You can also run the unfollow.py which unfollows the earliest x accounts you followed.
 You can specify the value x.

+the cronjob.txt file shows a potential schedule that can be used for this engagement strategy.